How we are helping

 In accordance with DFAT's private sector engagement strategy, Australia's aid program is increasingly working with the private sector, acknowledging and encouraging their interests in better education outcomes.

-Australian aid supports the Global Partnership for Education to advocate for better education systems in 65 countries, including 13 countries in the Indo-Pacific region.
+Australian aid supports the Global Partnership for Education to advocate for better education systems in 65 countries.
+For more information, please see our Health, education and environment funds page.

 We also work with the UNESCO Institute for Statistics and the Australian Council for Educational Research to capture data that tracks education progress in our partner countries.
 Complementing these partnerships, the World Bank's SABER initiative is supporting Australia's partner countries to strengthen education system policies and institutions.